galaxyproject/galaxy-hub/src/docs/index.md

 If you are interested in contributing code to Galaxy have a look at development [resources](/src/develop/index.md).

-## Planemo
+## Tool development

-The CLI utilities to assist with building and publishing Galaxy tools have [documentation](http://planemo.readthedocs.io/).
+The CLI utilities to assist with building and publishing Galaxy tools called Planemo have [documentation](http://planemo.readthedocs.io/).